Skip to Main Content Site Map

 We also supported local, state, and national journalists in their coverage of redistricting by providing technical assistance and answering questions about the data.
 Academics used our data for publicly available research, and educators used it to teach the next generation about redistricting.
 And thousands of members of the public have downloaded our data to submit testimony, understand their state’s maps, and participate meaningfully in the process.

 Post 2021-redistricting cycle, we remain focused on providing critical redistricting data, particularly in those states likely to engage in mid-decade redistricting or where state legislative or congressional districts are already in litigation.
-We continue to support groups engaged in efforts to stop gerrymandering through litigation or by reforming the process.
+We continue to provide resources groups engaged in efforts to stop gerrymandering through litigation or by reforming the process.
 And we provide useful analysis and reports on redistricting.

 Funding